Water is a vital and limited resource along Colorado’s Front Range, the most populated region of the state.

 In addition to accommodating growth and making significant impacts on river health, Metro is a leader in resource recovery.
 In 1985, a $7.8 million cogeneration facility went online, using methane from the treatment process to generate 40% of the Hite plant’s energy needs.

 Metro’s biosolids reuse program applies biosolids from the treatment process private farms.
 This METROGRO® Cake reduces the need for chemical pesticides while driving higher crop yields.

 Metro remains committed to protecting the region’s public health and environment by recovering resources.
 Since the passage of the Clean Water Act, Metro has utilized resources to advance technologies that protect the region’s health and environment, ahead of regulation.

 A Powerful Magnet for Outdoor Recreators

-After decades of innovation and a commitment to protecting human health and the environment, the District has played a crucial role in restoring the health of the South Platte River, benefitting the community and the local economy.
+After decades of innovation and a commitment to protecting human health and the environment, Metro has played a crucial role in restoring the health of the South Platte River, benefitting the community and the local economy.
 According to the Denver Convention and Visitors Bureau, overnight visitors spent $5.6 billion in 2018.
 Development in downtown Denver has refocused the South Platte River as a centerpiece of the region.
 The river serves as a corridor for recreation, featuring the South Platte River trail that provides easy access for walking, commuting, fishing, gold panning, kayaking, river surfing, and more.